adjust/cocos2dx_sdk/doc/ios/ios.md

 As the delegate callback is configured using the `ADJConfig2dx` instance, you should call `setAttributionCallback` before calling `Adjust2dx::appDidLaunch(adjustConfig)`.

-The delegate function will get when the SDK receives final attribution data.
+The delegate function will be called when the SDK receives final attribution data.
 Within the delegate function you have access to the `attribution` parameter.
 Here is a quick summary of its properties: